 Disable Do not use compensation from keywords.

-Autocomp if not already set Use keyword compensation values unless there is already compensation set up by a previous file or manually by the user.
+Autocomp if not Use keyword compensation values unless there is already set already compensation set up by a previous file or manually by the user.

 Autocomp each file Use keyword compensation values for each file.

-Compensation Tool Box Compensation: Setup Tab Compensation: HyperLog Tab Compensation: Miscellaneous Tab
+Compensation Tool Box

+Compensation: Setup Tab

+Compensation: Transforms Tab